paezha/Accessibility-Food-Banks-Hamilton/README.md

 accessibility landscape?
 This paper first looks at the distribution of food banks and related services before and during the pandemic.
 Then, we use the balanced floating catchment area approach of Paez et al. (2019) to investigate the accessibility situation.
-For this, we use a fully disaggregated approach based on parcel-level data.
+For this, we adopt a fully disaggregated approach based on parcel-level data.
 Socio-economic and demographic data are drawn from the latest Census of Canada (2016), whereas travel information is from the most recent regional travel